Sibylla, Queen of Jerusalem: Countess

-Around April 1177, shortly after he and Sibylla conceived a child, William fell critically ill.
-He died in June, by which time her pregnancy was known.
-Sibylla was left as the suo jure countess of Jaffa and Ascalon.
-Sibylla and Baldwin's first cousin Count Philip I of Flanders arrived in Jerusalem soon after, but declined regency when Baldwin offered it to him.
-Philip's only goal was to arrange for Sibylla and her half-sister Isabella to marry Robert and William, respectively, sons of his favourite liegeman Robert V of Béthune.
-The High Court countered that custom entitled the widowed Sibylla to a year of mourning, which was especially seemly given her pregnancy.
+Around April 1177, shortly after he and Sibylla conceived a child, William fell critically ill; when Baldwin came to visit his brother-in-law, he fell gravely ill too.
+William died in June, by which time Sibylla's pregnancy was known, and she was left as the suo jure countess of Jaffa and Ascalon.
+William's death left his contemporaries dismayed, with many suspecting that he had been murdered.
+William of Tyre made little note of it, implying that his intemperate lifestyle and excessive eating and drinking led to his death.

+Sibylla and Baldwin's first cousin Count Philip I of Flanders arrived in Jerusalem soon after William's death, but declined regency when the king, who was still terribly ill, hastily and eagerly offered it to him.
+Rather, one of Philip's major goals was to arrange for Sibylla and her half-sister Isabella to marry Robert and William, respectively, sons of his favourite liegeman Robert V of Béthune.
+Presumably, Philip wanted these men to surrender their lands in Flanders to him and take over the Kingdom of Jerusalem.
+Immediately recognizing Philip's attempt to undermine Baldwin's authority, the High Court countered that custom entitled the widowed Sibylla to a year of mourning, which was especially seemly given her pregnancy.
 Philip and the High Court could not agree on which of them had the final say in choosing Sibylla's next husband.
-The opposition to Philip was led by the lord of Ramla, Baldwin of Ibelin, who hoped to be the chosen suitor.
+The lord of Ramla, Baldwin of Ibelin, led the opposition to Philip and hoped to be the chosen suitor.